-On this page, we have put together 15 easy guitar songs for kids that will certainly help them get a good grip over the guitar and have loads of fun at the same time.
+On this page, we have put together 17 easy guitar songs for kids that will not only help them to learn the guitar but also help them to learn the basics of music and have loads of fun at the same time.

 To give a variety to this list we have included lullabies, nursery rhymes, educational songs, Disney song and a few pop songs that are very catchy and fun to play.

 Most of these songs are under 3 minutes long and are beginner-friendly so it should not take too much time to learn.

 We have also included the chords, tabs, strumming pattern, and a video lesson for each song that you can refer to without searching for it.

 Here are 15 Easy Guitar Songs for Kids

 Composed by Jane Taylor in 1806, Twinkle Twinkle Little Star is probably the most loved rhyme among the kids and the love only grew more and more with time.
 The lyrics of this rhyme are so simple that even a 3-year-old kid can sing to it.
 This is one of the main reasons why you will find this song in every kid’s guitar songs list.

 Personally speaking, this is a great song for children because the lyrics have so many repeating and rhyming words that singing it daily can help kids improve their memory and rhythm skills.